 After the complete emptying of the steamer and once the bottom valve beneath it is closed, it is possible to empty the drier FB 502.

-By manually operating on LRC 3101, remove the polymer completely from the dryer.
+By manually operating on LIC 3101, remove the polymer completely from the dryer.

 The pressure of the pneumatic haulage PK 605 will indicate that the polymer discharge has been complete.